kchia/web-dev-resources/README.md

 # web-dev-resources
-A collection of the best and latest web development resources.
+A collection of the best and latest web development resources, updated weekly.